This content discusses eating disorders, which some people may find triggering.

-Eating well – which means having a balanced diet full of vegetables and nutrients – can improve your sense of wellbeing and your mood.
+Eating well – a balanced diet full of vegetables and nutrients – can improve your sense of well-being and mood.

 How are diet and mental health linked?

 The relationship between our diet and our mental health is complex.
 However, research shows a link between what we eat and how we feel.

 Eating well can help you feel better.
 You don’t have to make big changes to your diet, but see if you can try some of these tips.

 - Eat regularly.
 This can stop your blood sugar level from dropping, which can make you feel tired and bad-tempered.